 The hotel was built in 1846 for Charles Gaylor one of Hobart’s earliest settlers.
 His name can be found carved in one of the front stones of the pub’s facade.

 Head to the hotel for a cheeky ale or wine at happy hour and stay for some of the best pub food in Hobart.
-Accommodation is available as well.
+You can book hotel rooms at the Customs House Hotel too!

 Address: 1 Murray Street Hobart